 When you’re ready to tackle an adventure beyond your own backyard, hop in your car, crank the AC and motor to one of these Texas swimming spots.
-Once you finally peel yourself from your seat, escape the Lone Star State’s searing, triple-digit temperatures with a dip in one of these wonderfully cool swimming holes.
+Once you finally peel yourself from your seat, escape the Lone Star State’s heat with a dip in one of these wonderfully cool swimming holes.

 The Blue Lagoon, Huntsville